mattermost-community/mattermost-plugin-webex/README.md

 ## Installation

-System Administrators need to install the Webex plugin on the Mattermost server to make this functionality available to Mattermost end-users.

-### Plugin Installation via Marketplace
-In Mattermost version 5.16 and above, the easiest way to install a Mattermost plugin is by clicking on the "Settings" menu button above the channel list.
-Select "Plugin Marketplace", search for "Webex" and click "Install"

-### Manual Plugin Installation via Upload
-Alternatively, download one of the binary releases from the GitHub page for the webex plugin

 1. Go to Settings --> Plugins --> Upload Plugin.
 Select the file you downloaded, upload it to the server.
 In server 5.14+, plugins will automatically be distributed across an Enterprise cluster of Mattermost servers, prior to v5.14 you will need to deploy the plugin on each server manually.

 2. Go to settings --> Plugin Management and Enable the Webex Meeting Plugin